MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/setup-b2b.md

 1. Navigate to the **Account customer balance tile** module property panel.
 Here add a Link to the **Customer Balance** page that we just created.
 Save and Publish.
 Now the page is created and can be accessed from the Account Management home page by a user.

-Below image shows the Site Builder page configuration and the Customer account credit page on the e-commerce site.
+Below image shows the site builder page configuration and the Customer account credit page on the e-commerce site.

 ### Using customer balance as a payment